KallerMG/KallerMG/README.md

-## Hello, my name is <strong>Kaller Moraes Gonçalves!</strong>
+## 👋 Hello, my name is Kaller Moraes Gonçalves

-> I am a Computer Engineer with experience in web systems development, specializing in Front-end.
-Additionally, I have expertise in programming with React Native and Flutter.
+I am a Computer Engineer with a strong background in front-end development and cross-platform mobile applications.
+I specialize in modern JavaScript frameworks and libraries, with experience in:

----
+React, Vue, Next.js, Nuxt

+React Native and Flutter for mobile development

+Graduated in Computer Engineering from UCPel, where I was recognized as an outstanding student in my class.
+I am passionate about creating efficient, user-friendly interfaces and continuously improving my skills in web and mobile technologies.

 ## My Skills